-The city has been working with the community for the past few years to address safety, parking and traffic concerns around the Terramar neighborhood and to enhance the bluff top area across from the Power Plant.
-We’ve created several design options, gotten feedback, made refinements and now have the final draft designs ready to share.
+The city has been working with the community for the past few years on the Terramar Area Coastal Improvement Project, a project to improve safety, parking and traffic flow through the Terramar neighborhood and to enhance the coastal bluff top area across from the power plant.

-The project designs are scheduled to be presented to the City Council in early 2018 for input and selection of the preferred project design.
+Following the July 17 presentation to City Council, city staff will return to the City Council in Fall 2018 for selection of the preferred project design.

 This project requires Coastal Commission approval, which typically takes six to nine months.